 My tip is to invest in a great reusable water bottle that you can have with you at all times.
 I was also a huge fan of having sparkling water and Gatorade on-hand since plain water wasn’t something that I always had a taste for.

-2. Take A Prenatal Vitamin & Eat Well // Proper nutrition is something you should focus on throughout your pregnancy.
+2. Take A Prenatal Vitamin & Eat Well // Every doctor including dr robert macarthur will tell you that proper nutrition is something you should focus on throughout your pregnancy.
 I know it can be hard at times between morning sickness in the first trimester and all of the crazy cravings you might have.
 Be sure to take a prenatal vitamin and eat well-balanced meals and snacks each day.
 Yes, you can still give in to your pregnancy cravings in moderation. 😉

 I took these Prenatal Vitamins my entire pregnancy.
 Towards the end of my first trimester, I started feeling nauseous when I took them in the mornings so I switched to taking them in the evenings and I was fine!
 I recommend trying that if you experience the same.

 3. Stay Moving As Much As You Can // As I mentioned earlier, everyone’s pregnancy is different.
 If your doctor clears you to keep up your regular exercises, definitely do so if you’re feeling up to it.
 Keeping your body active and moving is huge.
 I didn’t feel up to much cardio so instead, I focused on some basic yoga and stretching.
 It made me feel good and it also helped with some of the lower back aches I had experienced.7 Self-Care Practices For Pregnancy Click To Tweet